 Course Number: POLS 3376H

 Instructor: LeVeaux

-Instructional Mode: Synchronous
+Instructional Mode: Face-to-Face

-Class Number: 20393
+Class Number: 17457

 Days and Times: TTh 11:30 AM-1:00 PM

-This course is designed to provide the student with an understanding of how African-Americans have interacted with the American political system in their quest for full citizenship and in their effort to increase and maintain their position in American society.
-Major figures in African-American history will be discussed, from Frederick Douglass, to Marcus Garvey, to Martin Luther King, Jr. In addition, we will explore the political climate that led to the election of the first African-American president in the United States and the birth of a new movement-Black Lives Matter.
-More general topics such as the Civil Rights movement, black nationalism and black conservatism will also be examined.
-For many students, this class serves as their first formal exposure to the writings and philosophies of many great African-American men and women.
-With this in mind, students are given the opportunity to form and discuss their opinions about black political philosophy.
+This course is designed to provide the student with an understanding of how African Americans have interacted with the American political system in their quest for full citizenship, and in their effort to increase and maintain their position in American society.
+2020 serves as a watershed year in terms of race relations.
+The subject matter in this class will be explored with the events of 2020 in mind.
+Major figures in African American history will be discussed, from Frederick Douglass, to Marcus Garvey, to Martin Luther King, Jr. As well, we will explore the Obama presidency.
+More general topics such as the Civil Rights movement, black nationalism, and black conservatism and the Black Lives Matter movement will also be examined.